A geometric Elliott invariant and noncommutative rigidity of mapping tori: Preliminaries

 \subsection{Classifiability and the Elliott invariant}

 Let us return to the question raised in the introduction.
-Suppose, as before, that we have two free and minimal actions $\alpha$ and $\beta$ of $\Z^d$ on $X$, such that the mapping tori $Y_\alpha$ and $Y_\beta$ are homeomorphic.
-From Proposition \ref{prop:tcob}, we obtain an isomorphism of $K$-groups
+Suppose, as before, that we have two free and minimal actions $\alpha$ and $\beta$ of $\Z^d$ on $X$, and a map of mapping tori $F \colon Y_\alpha \to Y_\beta$ inducing an isomorphism of $K$-groups